Columbia University campus

 4. For MBA applicants: CBS values candidates who can leverage NYC recruiting.
 Your post-MBA goals should connect to industries where NYC is a genuine hub — finance, media, consulting, tech.

-FAQs: Columbia for Indian Students
+FAQs: Columbia University for Indian Students

 Is Columbia harder to get into than other Ivies?